pranjalpruthi/bhedi/README.md

 Contributions to the BHEDI project are welcome.
 Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the AGPLv3 License - see the LICENSE file for details.

 ```